helfstein/pocdapp/README-Ethereum-Bridge.md

 	node bridge -a 9 -H 127.0.0.1 -p 9545 --dev

 ## 4. Define the oraclizeAddrResolverI into your contract contructor
 If everything run smoother your Ethereum-Bridge will start listening your network for requests.
-After the Ethereum-Bridge node initilize it will create a new 'OAR = OraclizeAddrResolverI(<address>)' that you can copy and past to your contract constructor.
+After the Ethereum-Bridge node initilize it will create a new OAR = OraclizeAddrResolverI(address) that you can copy and past to your contract constructor.

 ## 5. Now you can use Oraclize in your Ethereum Private Blockchain.